FaizanKamal7/SafeBuild-Accident-Predictor/README.md

-A Python program was developed to automatically identify high risk construction sites.
-The criteria determing whether a building is high risk, more likely to have an accident, was based on on a logistic regression model where the outcome variable was an accident at the building in 2017.
-Independent variables included building characteristics, number of permits active at the site, type of building permit and buildings with accidents prior to 2017.

-Based on the results of the model, rules were incorporate in the risk tool.
-Buildings with active permits were ranked from 1 to 8 on the following risk factors:
+The project "SafeBuild: Accident Predictor" uses a Python program to spot dangerous construction sites before bad things happen.
+We use a math formula to figure out which sites are risky based on past accidents and other details like:

+How many active work permits the site has.
+Whether it's a new building or not.
+If the site has special permits for things like sheds or fences.
+How tall the building is.
+If there were any accidents at the site before 2017.
+The program looks at these factors and gives each site a risk score from 1 to 8.
+Here's how we break it down:

-Number of permits: 1-4 permits = 1, 5-7 = 2, 8-10 = 3, 11+ = 4
+Number of permits: Fewer than 5 gets a 1, 5-7 gets a 2, 8-10 gets a 3, and 11 or more gets a 4.

-Buildings with a new building: Yes = 1, No = 0
+New building: Yes scores 1, No scores 0.

-Buildings with a shed, scaffold or fence permits: Yes = 1, No = 0
+Special permits for sheds, scaffolds, or fences: Yes scores 1, No scores 0.

-Buildings with 10+ floors: Yes = 1, No = 0
+Building taller than 10 floors: Yes scores 1, No scores 0.

-Buildings with accidents pior to 2017: Yes = 1, No = 0
+Accidents before 2017: Yes scores 1, No scores 0.

-The Python program is run daily and it automatically calculates the risk for each building and results are presented in a D3 spatial map.
+We run the program every day to keep the scores up-to-date.
+The results are shown on an easy-to-read map.